 Bangkok’s fine dining scene is going through a renaissance, with more restaurants on San Pellegrino’s Asia’s 50 Best Restaurants list than any other city.
-It has also been confirmed that Thailand will finally get its own Michelin Guide too by the end of 2017.
+Thailand finally get its own Michelin Guide.
 Now is a better time than ever to visit some of Bangkok’s gourmet hotspots before they are graced with those coveted stars.

-Gaggan, the number one restaurant on Asia’s 50 Best, recently introduced an intriguing new menu with dishes named after emojis, and Chef Anand Gaggan has said the restaurant will close for good in 2020.
-Sühring, a modern German fine dining concept of which Gaggan himself is a partner, is turning heads for its playful plates and rustic interiors, and Japanese restaurant Sushi Masato, is booking about three months in advance.
+Sühring – michelin star, a modern German fine dining concept of which Gaggan himself is a partner, is turning heads for its playful plates and rustic interiors, and Japanese restaurant Sushi Masato, is booking about three months in advance.
 Owner Masato Shimizu became the youngest chef in New York City to ever to win a Michelin star and the omakase menu at his Bangkok restaurant, now his sole venture, is said to be a masterpiece.
+More choices?

 The Museum of Floral Culture is an attraction unique to the Thai capital, and offers a beguiling exploration of flowers and their importance to Thai culture in everything from special occasions to Buddhist ceremonies.
 Visitors can take part in a flower-arranging workshop, designed by the museum’s founder, the celebrated floral artist Sakul Intakul.
 The class is held twice a month and in high demand, so booking well ahead is advised.